 Right now the Disney World is officially closed indefinitely without a reopening date.
-June 1 could be a possibility, with reservations available from that date on.
+July 1 could be a possibility, with reservations available from that date on.
 However, no one really knows when Disney World will reopen at this time, but it will definitely be longer than originally thought.

 Disney is working on a modified guest experience when Disney World reopens which will help increase the safety of guests.
 How that impacts the guest experience remains to be seen.

 Disney Springs is currently open, including the majority of restaurants and shops.
 This is the first phase of the reopening plan.

 I want to know what you think about Disney World opening back up…

 - When do you think Disney World is Reopening?

 - Which modifications would you like to see implemented in the parks?